jpinglove/enex2notion/README.md

 The upload will take some time since each note is uploaded block-by-block, so you'll probably need some way of resuming it. `--done-file` is precisely for that.
 All uploaded note hashes will be stored there, so the next time you start, the upload will continue from where you left off.

-All uploaded notebooks will appear under the automatically created `Evernote ENEX Import` page.
-You can change that name with the `--root-page` option.
+All uploaded notebooks will appear directly under the page specified by `--pageid`.
 The program will mark unfinished notes with `[UNFINISHED UPLOAD]` text in the title.
 After successful upload, the mark will be removed.

 ### Upload modes